"Change the World, Start with ENERGY STAR®"

 is a national campaign encouraging all Americans to join with millions of others and take small, individual steps that make a big difference in the fight against global warming.

 Titan America has been an ENERGY STAR Partner since 2008.
-As such, we have made a commitment to protect the environment through the continuous improvement of our energy performance.
-We believe that an organization-wide energy management approach will help us enhance our financial health, increase our value, and aid in preserving the environment for future generations.
+As a part of our responsibility, we have made a commitment to protect the environment through the continuous improvement of our energy performance.
+We believe that an organization-wide energy management approach will help us enhance our financial health, increase our value and aid in preserving the environment for future generations.

 Companies reduce their energy costs and risks by:

 - Identifying robust energy strategies for the future